 The Mersey Sound anthology launched poets Roger McGough, Brian Patten and Adrian Henri into “considerable acclaim and critical fame” in 1967, and the Liverpool literature scene has been alive and kicking in the shadow of iconic places like the India Buildings (spotted as a backdrop in the BBC adaptation of China Mieville’s The City & The City) ever since.
-One-fourth of the Northern Fiction Alliance radical publishing collective, Dead Ink Books are in the trendy Baltic Triangle, while the recently expensively renovated Central Library is slap-bang in the middle of a World Heritage Site.
+One-fourth of the Northern Fiction Alliance radical publishing collective, Dead Ink Books are in the trendy Baltic Triangle, The Reader organisation recently moved into the refurbished Mansion House in Calderstones Park, while the expensively renovated Central Library is slap-bang in the middle of a World Heritage Site.
 From mainstream to experimental, you’ll find it here.

 Here are our picks